nisheed2440/hbs-stimulus/README.md

 Version **1.0.0**
 ---
-Fractulus is a component creation framework that allows you to author and demo the components in isolation with the correct contexts.
+Fractulus is a component creation boilerplate that allows you to author and demo the components in isolation with the correct contexts.
 Fractulus - is derived from two open source projects [Fractal](https://fractal.build/) and [Stimulus](https://stimulusjs.org/).
-This framework was created out of necessity for AEM/Wordpress projects, having a way in which front end and back end developers can work in isolation using a handlebars rendering engine.
+This boilerplate was created out of necessity for AEM/Wordpress projects, having a way in which front end and back end developers can work in isolation using a handlebars rendering engine.

 Stimulus is used so that the developer can implement basic MVC pattern in components rendered via handlebars.
 This allows multiple instances of the component rendered, each having its own scope and state.